-This sixth edition of the best-selling SENCo Handbook has been extensively updated to take account of the SEND Code of Practice (2014), recent research, and implications for policy and practice in schools and for SENCos.
-It provides vital information, practical approaches to the SENCo role and responsibilities, and perceptive analysis of issues, relevant to all schools, early years settings and colleges.
-Debating and discussing how the SENCo role has changed and will change, this book will help all SENCos, headteachers and school leaders to create and implement effective whole-school policy and practice for special educational needs.
+This seventh edition of the best-selling The SENCo Handbook has been updated to reflect the impact that the implementation of the SEND Code of Practice (DfE/DoH 2015) has had on policy and practice in schools and for SENCos.
+It provides vital information on statutory requirements, practical approaches to the SENCo role and responsibilities and perceptive analysis of issues relevant to all schools, Early Years settings and colleges.
+Debate and discussion of the different aspects of the SENCo role reveals how it has changed and will change.
+Written in an accessible and informative format, with numerous examples of good practice, this book will help all SENCos, headteachers and school leaders to create and implement effective whole school policies for special educational needs.

 Key topics include:

-- leading and managing change in SEN policy and practice
+- leading and managing change in SEND policy and practice

-- building the capacity of class and subject teachers to meet the needs of pupils
+- building capacity of class and subject teachers to meet the needs of all pupils

-- managing the graduated response for those with identified additional needs
+- managing and leading the assess, plan, do, review response to those identified with additional needs

-- the deployment and management of support staff
+- leading on the deployment and management of support staff

-- working with children, young people and their parents
+- working with children, young people and their parents, especially in relation to those requiring EHC Plans

-- working in partnership with a range of outside agencies and services
+- working in partnership with range of outside agencies and services

-Photocopiable training materials are included, as well as source lists for further reading and information.
-The SENCo Handbook is essential reading for those studying for the National Award for SEN Co-ordination, whilst more experienced SENCos will value its academic underpinning and common-sense on issues that matter.
+Photocopiable training materials are included as are new resources in appendices and source lists.
+The SENCo Handbook remains essential reading for those studying for the National Award for SEN Co-ordination, whilst more experienced SENCos will value its academic underpinning and practical advice on issues that matter.